 Teen Gets Life Sentence For Killing Police Officer In Baltimore County

-A Baltimore County judge has sentenced Dawnta Harris to a life term in prison for the murder of police officer Amy Caprio.
+A Baltimore County judge has sentenced Dawnta Harris to a life term in prison for the murder of police Officer Amy Caprio.
 Harris was 16 when the stolen Jeep he was driving ran over Caprio, 29, in the spring of 2018.

 Within days of Caprio's death, Harris was charged as an adult, facing a count of first-degree murder.